christian-rauch/MultiMotionFusion/README.md

 ## Quick Start

 MultiMotionFusion is built as a colcon workspace to simplify dependency management.
 MultiMotionFusion needs a Nvidia GPU that supports CUDA 11.
-The instructions are for a fresh installation of Ubuntu 20.04.
+The instructions are for a fresh installation of Ubuntu 20.04 or 22.04.

 1. Install system dependencies (CUDA, ROS, vcstool, rosdep, colcon) using [`setup.sh`](doc/setup.sh).
 If any of these system dependencies are already installed, skip this step and install the remaining dependencies manually.
     ```sh